hydephp/develop/docs/creating-content/documentation-pages.md

 The HydeSearch plugin adds a search feature to documentation pages.
 It consists of two parts, a search index generator that runs during the build command, and a frontend JavaScript plugin that adds the actual search widget.

 >info Tip: The HydeSearch plugin is what powers the search feature on this site!
+Why not [try it out](search)!

 The search feature is enabled by default.
 You can disable it by removing the `documentationSearch` from the Hyde `Features` config array.